 Why come all the way to Japan and take a course on how foreigners see the Japanese?
 The answer is simple.
 Whether you make interpreting Japan an academic, journalistic, or artistic career, or just answer questions from friends and family about your experiences here, someday you will be called upon to explain Japan to non-Japanese.
-This course will help you understand how those who have gone before you have handled this task, and why they have emphasized, exaggerated, distorted or ignored various aspects of Japanese culture from 1853 to the present day.
-You will also gain an understanding of how media images have shaped your perceptions and expectations of what Japan is or should be.
-A central concern of this course is the way in which images of Japan, constructed in response to specific historical situations, have been continually recycled to justify or explain later situations.
+This course will help you understand how those who have gone before you have both succeeded and failed at this task from 1853 to the present day.
+A central concern of this course is why filmmakers and authors have emphasized, exaggerated, distorted or ignored various aspects of Japanese culture to meet the expectations of their audiences, and the way in which images of Japan, constructed in response to specific historical situations are often recycled to justify or explain later situations.
 We will also consider how changes in Western class, gender and race relations have influenced media images of the Japanese Other.
 By the end of this course, you should have both a good understanding of modern Japanese history and a clearer idea of how group identity is created and used.
 You will also be a more aware and critical media consumer.
-This course is designed as a political science credit but may be accepted by some schools as a cultural studies, communication or film studies credit.